perlang-org/perlang/README.md

 [MIT](LICENSE)

 [perlang-install](scripts/perlang-install) is originally based on [rustup-init](https://github.com/rust-lang/rustup/blob/master/rustup-init.sh), which is also licensed under the MIT license.
+Copyright (c) 2016 The Rust Project Developers.

+[src/Perlang.Stdlib/Stdlib/Posix.cs](src/Perlang.Stdlib/Stdlib/Posix.cs) includes content from the NetBSD project, licensed under the 3-clause BSD license.
+Copyright (c) 1980, 1991, 1993 The Regents of the University of California.
+All rights reserved.

 ## Disclaimer